NSS privacy page

 As described in the conditions of enrolment at Kent, and as the survey is a task carried out in the public interest, your contact details will be transferred to Ipsos for the purpose of the NSS only.

 Personal data is held in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
-All your responses will remain strictly anonymous and at no point will you be identified to us.
+We can assure you that your responses to the NSS will be non-identifiable to us.
 Any personally identifiable data will be securely deleted by Ipsos after the survey closes and will not be shared with any third parties.
 More information is available on the NSS website.

 FAQs